 The Children’s Summer Lunch Program provides a free sack lunch to low-income children on summer weekdays.
-During summer of 2016, we provided more than 17,500 lunches at 21 sites throughout the county.
+During each summer we typically distribute between 15,500 and 17,500 lunches lunches at 21 sites throughout the county.
 Children 18 and younger may participate in the program by going to a designated lunch site during the meal service.
 No pre-registration for lunch is required.

 Lunches are prepared daily by intergenerational volunteers at the Humboldt Senior Resource Center and then delivered by Food for People staff and community volunteers to all of the lunch sites.
 Humboldt Transit Authority transports lunches each summer weekday on Southbound buses to Fortuna, Loleta, Rio Dell, and Scotia and UPS transports lunches Eastbound to Willow Creek and Hoopa.
 Collectively, staff and volunteers drive over 500 miles each day delivering meals to the distribution sites.

 If you have questions about our Children's Summer Lunch program, contact our Child Nutrition Programs Coordinator at (707) 445-3166, extension 309 or email ChildNutrition@foodforpeople.org.

 For more information, please call Food for People’s Child Nutrition Programs Coordinator at (707) 445-3166 ext.
 309 or email email@example.com.